CZHQuality/Sal-CFS-GAN/README.md

 1. **"GazeGAN_using_CSC"** utilizes local and global modified U-Nets equipped with cross-scale Center-Surround-Connections,
 2. while **"GazeGAN_LocalGlobal_Pytorch"** utilizes local abd global modified U-Nets without using Center-Surround-Connections, which serves as a **baseline** for comparison.

-We also provide the tensorflow version.
+We also provide the **Tensorflow version**.
 Notice that the tensorflow version only utilizes Local modified U-Net without using Global U-Net.
 It serves as a baseline for comparison.
 The tensorflow codes of this repository are listed in **"versionGitHub"**.